Updated: November 7, 2025

 Mexico and Portugal are among the most affordable retirement destinations.
 In Mexico, low housing costs, inexpensive healthcare, and a favorable exchange rate make it a strong contender for the cheapest place to retire in the world.
 Portugal combines low living costs with a high quality of life, making it a favorite among retirees looking for one of the most affordable retirement options in Europe.

 Ireland, New Zealand, Portugal, and Canada are some of the safest countries for retirees.
 All these countries rank highly on the 2025 Global Peace Index and boast low crime rates.
+Malta is also an extremely safe destination.
+See our in-depth comparison of where to retire: Malta vs Portugal for more information.

 Yes, US citizens can retire abroad, but careful planning is required.
 Retirees need to secure the appropriate visas, arrange for international or local healthcare, and understand tax implications in their chosen country.
 Some of the best countries to retire for U.S. citizens include Portugal, Spain, Canada, and Mexico.